leccyril/banking-plateform/README.md

 1. you can explore http://localhost:8086/api to consult the Rest api documentation
 2. You can use in folder /postman the postman queries to add account, add beneficiaries, or execute transactions.
+3. User with accounts is created in Startup class.

 ### Project health